10-4-pursuit/04-readings/intro_node_and_express.md

 ## Getting Started
 To get started with Node.js and Express, follow these steps:

-1. **Install Node.js**: Download and install Node.js from [nodejs.org](https://nodejs.org/).
-Follow the installation instructions provided for your operating system.

-2. **Create a New Project Directory**: Open your terminal or command prompt and create a new directory for your Node.js project.
+1. **Create a New Project Directory**: Open your terminal or command prompt and create a new directory for your Node.js project.

     ```bash
     mkdir my-express-app
     ```

-3. **Initialize Node.js Project**: Navigate to your project directory and run the following command to initialize a new Node.js project.
+2. **Initialize Node.js Project**: Navigate to your project directory and run the following command to initialize a new Node.js project.
 This will create a `package.json` file.

     ```bash
     cd my-express-app
     npm init -y
     ```

-4. **Install Express.js**: Next, install Express.js as a dependency for your project using npm.
+3. **Install Express.js**: Next, install Express.js as a dependency for your project using npm.

     ```bash
     npm install express
     ```

-5. **Create an Express Server File**: Create a new file named `app.js` (or any other preferred name) in your project directory.
+4. **Create an Express Server File**: Create a new file named `app.js` (or any other preferred name) in your project directory.
 This file will contain the code for your Express server.

     ```javascript
     const express = require('express');